 Located on the Oshima peninsula in south west Hokkaidō, we find Ōnuma Quazi-National Park.
 The landscape includes lakes, islands and Mount Hokkaidō Koma-ga-take, an active volcano.
 The park offers various seasonal activities, such as mountain climbing, canoeing, skiing and walking.

-In Gifu prefecture we find Gujo Hachiman, a small, riverside town known for its pristine waterways.
-The town has streams of clean, fast-running water which have been built into little channels, some of which with koi carps.
-The fountains, streams and canals are still used for washing rice, vegetables and laundry.
-Townspeople cooperate to keep t he canals clean and the water fresh; as a result of their efforts, Gujo’s drinking water is a source of local pride.
+Gujo Hachiman, in Gifu prefecture, is a small, riverside town known for its pristine waterways.
+Its streams of fast-running, clean water have been built into little channels, some of which contain koi carps.
+The town’s fountains, streams and canals are still used for washing rice, vegetables and laundry.
+Townspeople work together to keep; as a result of their efforts, Gujo’s drinking water is a source of local pride.

 Aizu Sazaedo Temple

-Aizu Sazaedo Temple in Fukushima prefecture is a hexagonal Buddhist pagoda contains a double helix staircase.
-The temple was built in 1796 and is one of the oldest wooden structures of its kind.
-The stair case, which is based on the designs by Leonardo Da Vinci for Château de Chambord, allow visitors to follow one path up and down without encountering anyone going the opposite direction.
+Aizu Sazaedo Temple, located in in Fukushima prefecture, is a hexagonal Buddhist pagoda which was built in 1796 and is one of the oldest wooden structures of its kind.
+The pagoda contains a double helix staircase, which is based on the designs by Leonardo Da Vinci for Château de Chambord, allow visitors to follow one path up and down without encountering anyone going the opposite direction.

 Himeji Castle in Hyōgo prefecture is a UNESCO World Heritage Site.
-It was also featured in “James Bond: You Only Live Twice”, where it was depicted as a Ninja training centre.
+The building was featured in “James Bond: You Only Live Twice”, as a Ninja training centre.

 Itsukushima shrine is located in Hiroshima prefecture, and is a boat trip from Hiroshima city itself.
-This Shinto shrine is probably best know for its torii gate which is appears to be floating in water.
+This Shinto shrine is possibly best know for its torii gate which is appears to be floating in water.